 B. If the cement isn't in bags that say what type it is then you would have to take a sample of the cement to a cement testing lab.
 They could tell you what type it is and then you could go to concrete mixing ratios to figure out how to mix the cement with water and gravel.

-Hi, I am Mike Day, owner of Day’s Concrete Floors, Inc. in Maine, where I've been working with concrete for 30 years now, and this website is where I can share with you all the knowledge and wisdom I've gained from installing all kinds of decorative concrete, concrete floors, concrete overlays, stained concrete and also fixing cracked or spalled concrete.
+Hi, I am Mike Day, owner of Day’s Concrete Floors, Inc. in Maine.
+I've been working with concrete for 40 years now, and this website is where I can share with you all the knowledge, wisdom and expertise I've gained from installing all kinds of stamped concrete, concrete floors, concrete overlays, concrete slabs and also repairing & fixing cracked or spalled concrete.

 There’s a lot to cover, so if you have any questions, contact me!